mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Primitives

-Mondrian Framework supports the definition of a small, simple but powerful range of primitive types.
+Mondrian Framework supports the definition of a small, simple, yet powerful range of primitive types.

 ```ts showLineNumbers